universesigna/cs2-modsharp-egg/docs/README.md

 * **Junk Cleaner:**
   * Round backups: Retain for 24 hours
   * Logs: Retain for 3 days
-  * CSS logs: Retain for 3 days
+  * ModSharp logs: Retain for 3 days
-  * Accelerator logs: Retain for 7 days
   * Demo files: Retain for 7 days
-* **GameInfo Updater:** Automatically updates GameInfo file to maintain MetaMod reference.
+* **GameInfo Updater:** Automatically updates GameInfo file to maintain ModSharp reference.
-* **Auto-Updater:** Automatically updates CounterStrikeSharp and MetaMod to the latest versions on restart, when necessary.
+* **Auto-Updater:** Automatically updates ModSharp to the latest versions on restart, when necessary.
 * **Console Filter:** Blocks your unwanted messages from appearing in the console.
 * Premade variables to support custom parameters safely by user